FascinatedBox/lily/site/enums.markdown

 }
 ```

-This creates a new enum called Option that takes a single subtype.
 Values of type Option can only be assigned to a Some that has the same subtype, or None.
 Since the None is not qualified by a subtype, any Option can be assigned to a None.

 ```
-# Type: Option[integer]
+# Type: Option[Integer]
 var my_opt = Some(1)

 my_opt = None

-# Type: list[Option[integer]]
+# Type: List[Option[Integer]]
 var nested_option = [Some(1), None, Some(2)]

 nested_option[0] = None

-# Type: list[Option[Dynamic]]
+# Type: List[Option[Dynamic]]
 var opt_list = [None, None, None]

-# Invalid: Option cannot be assigned to an integer
+# Invalid: Option cannot be assigned to an Integer
 # my_opt = 10
 ```